winksaville/blinky-pico2/README.md

 ## Fails with current released of rp235x-hal

-Using `cargo add rp235x-hal --features "binary-info critical-section-impl rt defmt"` which creates dependency:
+As mentioned above the current released of rp235x-hal does not work with this repo, hopeufull this will be fixed soon.
+Here what happened when I added rp235x-hal using `cargo add rp235x-hal --features "binary-info critical-section-impl rt defmt"` which creates dependency:
 ```
 rp235x-hal = { version = "0.2.0", features = ["binary-info", "critical-section-impl", "rt", "defmt"] }
 ```

-Fails with:
+It fails with:
 ```
  error[E0433]: failed to resolve: could not find `rp_cargo_bin_name` in `binary_info`
    --> src/main.rs:86:23